mjohnson324/MockDoc/README.md

 ```
 - Geocoder simplifies the process of searching for doctors near a given address (up to 30 miles away by default)
 - To improve runtime speed the app applies _eager loading_, retrieving all associated information for all doctors in _one_ query to the database.
-- To reduce loading time only appointments a week in advance of the current date are retrieved for each doctor.
-Doctors can potentially schedule appointments months in advance which could result in significant loading times.
+- To reduce loading time only appointments a week in advance of the current date are retrieved for each doctor as doctors can potentially schedule appointments months in advance which could result in significant loading times.

 **Frontend:** Users can start searching for doctors before logging in.
 By default the search feature looks for primary care doctors in New York, but users can search for doctors anywhere based on specialty.
 - A _filter_ slice of state manages the current search query and is updated based on the inputs to the search bar.